TerableCoder/tera-colorful-whispers/README.md

 * Caalitos because it autoupdoots thx to him.
 * Mushu cuz she wrote the first version of the js proxy.
 * Salty cuz he helped making my code actually work.
-* bubby cuz he's a qt.
+* babbu cuz he's a qt.
 * All the people i randomly whispered when testing.